 Simerg: Which was your first book and how many have you written?

-Ladha: My first book, Portrait in Pluralism: Aga Khan’s Shia Ismaili Muslims, is the subject of this interview.
-It was published in 2009.
-Then approximately ten years later I got my second work Memoirs of a Muhindi: Fleeing East Africa for the West published by University of Regina.
-I was also among a group of journalists and scholars invited to contribute a chapter in a book called “The Story that Brought Me Here” published by Brindle & Glass.
+Ladha: My first book was Portrait in Pluralism: Aga Khan’s Shia Ismaili Muslims, published by Detselig.
+Memoirs of a Muhindi: Fleeing East Africa for the West, my second book published by the University of Regina Press, is not just a publication but a profoundly personal journey.
+I was also among a select group of journalists and scholars invited to contribute a chapter in a book called “The Story that Brought Me Here,” published by Brindle & Glass.
+My last book was Off the Cuff!

-Simerg: How long did it take you to write Portrait of Pluralism — from start to finish and to begin marketing it?
+Simerg: How long did it take you to write Aga Khan: Bridge between East & West — from start to finish and to begin marketing it?

 _______________

-- “Justice Bertha Wilson Pushes the Boundaries of Humanity” by Shamas Nanji (series start, February 10, 2021)
+- “Justice Bertha Wilson Pushes the Boundaries of Humanity” by Shamas Nanji (featured in Simerg on February 10, 2021, series start date)

 - “Little One, You Are The Universe” by Zeni Shariff (February 25, 2021)